 Schneider was traded to the Rivermen in 2014 after playing three seasons with the St. Michaels Buzzers in the Ontario Junior Hockey League.
 Schneider, who is originally from Toronto, transitioned seamlessly to the BCHL, putting up eight goals and 39 assists in 109 games over two seasons.

 After his two seasons in the BCHL ended, the 6’4″ defenseman embarked on his NCAA career with Clarkson University.
 Over four seasons for Clarkson, Schneider scored three goals and17 assists in 103 games.
 He was also named assistant captain during his senior season in 2019-20.
+During this season, Schneider has played three games in the ECHL for the Orlando Solar Bears.
+He currently awaits his debut with the Indy Fuel.

 2016-17 – Cooper Leitch